Fleckism/SecurityPlus/SecurityPlus/5B Cryptographic Modes of Operation.md

 ## CIPHER SUITES AND MODES OF OPERATION

 In a protocol such as Transport Layer Security ([[TLS]]), the requirements to both authenticate the identity of the server and to encrypt communications between the server and client need to be fulfilled by separate cryptographic products and cipher implementations.
-The combination of ciphers supported is referred to as a cipher suite.
+The **combination** of [[cipher|ciphers]] supported is referred to as a cipher suite.
 The server and client negotiate mutually compatible cipher suites as part of the TLS handshake.

 So far, we have identified two parts of the **cipher suite**: